jhu-statprogramming-fall-2023/biostat777-project3-part1-sydlewis/README.md

 Is age just a number?
 What age is too old or too young to date?

 The "Half-Your-Age-Plus-Seven" Rule is sometimes used to decide whether or not the relative ages of individuals in a couple are appropriate.
 This package provides several functions that apply the Rule to given ages.
+I (Sydney Lewis) am the original author of this package.

 `lower_limit` : provides the lower age limit for a given age